danielazevedo/TPC-H-benchmarking/README.md

 For last, create the primary keys and foreign keys of tables, for that you can run the *create_keys.sql* script presented in each of the DBMS folders.
 For MongoDB this is not necessary.

 #### Note
-To manage the DMBS and run the scripts, I used the **mysql shell** for MySQL, **psql** for PostgreSQL and **mongo shell** for MongoDB.
+To manage the DMBS and run the scripts, we used the **mysql shell** for MySQL, **psql** for PostgreSQL and **mongo shell** for MongoDB.
 As referenced before, inside each DBMS folder you can see scripts that help you with these steps.

 ## Running the queries
 Now that the setup is done, you can run the queries and analyse the results.